 In the Charlotte area, springtime allergies are often caused by tree pollens, grass pollens, and molds.
 Symptoms include sneezing, nasal stuffiness, a runny nose, itchy and watery eyes, and coughing.

-Allergies can affect your voice in several ways.
+Allergies can affect your voice in several ways, and yes, they can even cause you to lose your voice.
 First, allergens themselves can irritate and enflame the vocal cords, which can cause hoarseness.
 Second, the congestion from a stuffed nose or postnasal drip can make it difficult to breathe easily.
 Finally, even your allergy medicines can affect your voice.
 Antihistamines dry up the mucus in your body.
 While this helps relieve congestion, it also dries up the layer of mucus that protects your vocal cords.
 If your vocal cords are dry they can stiffen or inflame, which can make your voice raspy.

 So what can you do to protect your voice from allergens?
 The first thing is to avoid allergens and keep your home as allergen-free as possible.
 Keep your windows closed during peak pollen times.
 Wash your sheets in hot water once a week.
 Vacuum or run an air filter regularly.